“Having high blood pressure

 In High Blood Pressure (Hypertension): What Causes High Blood Pressure? the BHF note:

-“There isn’t always an explanation for the cause of high blood pressure, but most people develop high blood pressure because of their diet, lifestyle or medical condition.
+“In most cases, there isn’t a specific reason for the cause of high blood pressure, but most people develop it because of their diet, lifestyle or medical condition”.10

 Alcohol